ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 scribe immediately for it, and pay in advance,
 that it may be well with thee and thy little
 ones.
-The EndoJ the world.?Two or three
+The EndoJ the world.?Two or three c
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_alicanto_ver02:data:sn82015015:00415660960:1838091901:0604/pct:63.762605,64.650602,15.556290,17.132530/!600,600/0/default.jpg"/>
 </td>